agvaldezc/VoiceAssistant/README.md

 You only need 4 easy steps to use Text To Speech inside iOS:

-1. Import the VoiceAssistent library using:
+### 1. Import the VoiceAssistent library using import or drag and drop VoiceAssistant.swift inside your project.
 ```Swift
 import VoiceAssistant
 ```
-or drag and drop VoiceAssistant.swift inside your project.

-2. Create a VoiceAssistant instance inside your code.
+### 2. Create a VoiceAssistant instance inside your code.
 ```Swift
 let voiceAssistant = VoiceAssistant()
 ```
-3. Send strings to be read to VoiceAssistant with
+### 3. Send strings to be read to VoiceAssistant with
 ```Swift
 .addSpeechToQueue("Something to say")
 ```
-4. Just
+### 4. Just
 ```Swift
 .speak()
 ```
 And there you have it!
 Text To Speech as easy as it is!

+### VoiceAssistant is documented using Apple Markup Standards so that quick help inside Xcode works as intended.

 For more detailed instructions, read bellow.